Irish Sausage Rolls

 This recipe is not like the one used at the Shillalagh.
 It is a bit different.
 But it works and I hope you will try it.

 It just depends on having a great sausage meat to use and a nice light puff pastry.
+They are best eaten hot, but cold is also OK.

 If you do try this recipe please let me know how you get on in the comments section below!